biomchen/biomchen/README.md

 ### Introduction
 I am a Data Scientist with a PhD in Evolutionary Biology, specializing in modeling evolutionary ecology of mammalian community through time.
 As a data scientist, I am interested in finding business insight by implementing cutting-edge machine learning techniques and GenAI and building products in different scales to execute actionable recommendations for a variety of businesses.

-* 🔭 I’m currently working on LLM implementaion in enterprise scale.
+* 🔭 I’m currently working on LLM implementaion in enterprise scales
-* 🧠 List of project I'm working on
+* 🧠 List of side projects I'm working on:
-  * Large language model serving
+  * Serving Large language models with APIs
-  * Fine tuning the embedding models
+  * Fine tuning embedding models
   * Parameterization efficiency fine tuning LLMs
   * Reinforcement Learning from Human Feedback